defi-wonderland/prophet-core/docs/src/content/modules/response/bonded_response_module.md

 ### Request Parameters

-- `_accountingExtension`: The address holding the bonded tokens.
-It must implement the `IAccountingExtension` interface.
+- `accountingExtension`: The address holding the bonded tokens.
+It must implement the [IAccountingExtension.sol](/solidity/interfaces/extensions/IAccountingExtension.sol/interface.IAccountingExtension.md) interface.
-- `_bondToken`: The ERC20 token used for bonding.
+- `bondToken`: The ERC20 token used for bonding.
-- `_bondSize`: The amount of tokens the disputer must bond to be able to dispute a response.
+- `bondSize`: The amount of tokens the disputer must bond to be able to dispute a response.
-- `_deadline`: The timestamp at which the module stops accepting new responses for a request and it becomes finalizable.
+- `deadline`: The timestamp at which the module stops accepting new responses for a request and it becomes finalizable.

 ## 3. Key Mechanisms & Concepts